kibook/s1kd-tools/s1kd-newdml/README.md

 -@ &lt;filename&gt;
 Save new DML to &lt;filename&gt; instead of an automatically named file in the current directory.

+-r &lt;name&gt;
+Specifies a default responsible partner company enterprise name for entries which do not carry this in their IDSTATUS section (ICN, COM, DML).

+-R &lt;NCAGE&gt;
+Specifies a default responsible partner company enterprise code for entries which do not carry this in their ID STATUS section (ICN, COM, DML).

 &lt;datamodules&gt;
 Any number of data module file names to automatically add to the list.